solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 }
 ```

-There are some other relevant fields that may be of interest to you in the
+Here are some relevant fields you should take note of in the
 Aggregator accounts like `num_success`, `medians_data`, `std_deviation`, etc.
-`num_success` is the number of successful responses received from oracles in
+- `num_success` is the number of successful responses received from oracles in
-this round of updates. `medians_data` is an array of all of the successful
+this round of updates.
+- `medians_data` is an array of all of the successful
 responses received from oracles this round.
 This is the dataset that is used to
-derive the median and the final result. `std_deviation` is the standard
+derive the median and the final result.
+- `std_deviation` is the standard
 deviation of the accepted results in this round.

 You might want to check for a
 low standard deviation, meaning that all of the oracle responses were similar.
 The switchboard program is in charge of updating the relevant fields on this
 struct every time it receives an update from an oracle.